Skip to main content

 #

-This guide is based on official UKVI instructions for VAF4A Appendix 5 and is updated with any changes to form editions or filing rules.
+This guide is based on official UKVI instructions for VAF4A Appendix 5 and is updated whenever there are changes to form editions or filing rules.
 Always confirm current requirements on the official UKVI website.

 FAQs